MikkelEndresen/Synogize_internship/classification/README.md

 So to evaluate the effect the implementation of this machine learning model would have one the business itself I need to define a KPI.
 In this case I am using profit as the kpi.
 This allows me to establish the estimated profit they recevied from sending out offers to random customers, vs sending out offers to an equal amount of customers selected by my machine learning model.

-I am making the assumption that the cost per offer of something like this woudl be fairly low, but I will get results with various values to compare when it is the most beneficial to use the model.
+Initally, I am making the assumption that the cost per offer of something like this would be fairly low.
+That being said I ran the profit/loss calculator on the models using various costs per offer ranging from 0.5 to 50 dollars.

 ### Performance Metric